Skip to content

 Not scientific?

-And this points toward a need for educators to more deeply understand both what modern science is and the methods by which it advances.
-To develop this deeper understanding of the nature of science, it is useful to start with considering how the concept of science evolved as the medieval era gave birth to the modern era.
+This points toward a need for educators to understand more deeply both what modern science is and the methods by which it advances.
+To develop this deeper understanding of the nature of science, it is useful to start by considering how the concept of science evolved as the medieval era gave birth to the modern era.

 The meaning of the word “science” has changed somewhat over time.
 In medieval times, before the scientific revolution, the word meant a unified body of knowledge that considers a particular subject matter according to a point of view.
 Medical science is concerned with understanding the human body and what influences it so as to promote health.
 Ballistic science is primarily about propelling objects through space, often with a military objective.
-The human body could be considered as a projectile under the science of ballistics, but in this case it really does not matter that the body is a human body.
+The human body could be considered as a projectile under the science of ballistics, without much regard for how medical science would see the matter.
+The science defines the scope of inquiry.

 Modern science

 Today people sometimes still use the word “science” in the traditional sense to refer to knowledge.
-A modern science like chemistry has both a subject matter – specifically materials – and a point of view important for considering this subject matter – specifically the structure, properties and reactions of these materials.
+A modern science like chemistry has both a subject matter (materials) and a point of view important for considering this subject matter (the structure, properties and reactions of these materials).

 The main difference between traditional and modern science has to do with method.
 Both traditional and modern science begin with previous knowledge or information and proceed to conclusions.
-But whereas traditional science favors beginning with analytical principles like Euclid did, modern science starts with data collected from observations, commonly gathered with the aid of instruments of varying degrees of sophistication.
+But whereas traditional science favors beginning with analytical principles like Euclid did, modern science starts with data collected from observations, commonly gathered with the aid of instruments.

 Scientists use inductive reasoning to develop models based on this data.
 They carefully study the data, looking for signs of order, especially patterns that can be stated as scientific laws.
 Deductive reasoning plays a role in using developed models to make predictions and to discern further causal relationships.
 Scientific theories provide a coherent system of principles that explain stated laws and can be used to make further predictions, which ideally can be empirically tested.
 A good theory is supported by consistent and properly analyzed data from replicable experiments.

 Since scientists use an inductive process to develop laws it is fair to say that most laws are approximately true, accurately describing phenomena under certain conditions.
 It is not surprising that a law, as is the case for any scientific model, can break down under extreme conditions.
-Newton’s famous law that force equals mass times acceleration (F = ma) works well under typical terrestrial conditions but, as Einstein explained, breaks down at unusually high speeds.
+Newton’s famous law that force equals mass times acceleration (F=ma) works well under typical terrestrial conditions.
+But, as Einstein explained, it breaks down at unusually high speeds.
 All scientific laws and theories necessarily lack complete certainty.
 They are working models that have explanatory power and limitations.
 New data which challenges the existing laws or theories can emerge at any time.
 Indeed, good scientists look for such data, using controlled experiments to determine conditions where predicted results actually occur.
 Settled science, while possible for traditional science, is a myth for modern science inasmuch as theories can always be improved.

-Science education will only be able to form future scientists if it proceeds in a scientific way, if it encourages scientific thinking.
+Science education will only be able to form future scientists if it proceeds in a scientific way—if it encourages scientific thinking.
 This means that students need to be treated as rational agents who are capable of evaluating evidence and reaching conclusions that are proportional to the evidence.
-Rather than fostering unthinking reliance on existing theories to explain the world, science education should show how real world data has led to laws and theories, as well as how our understanding has changed over time.
-This historical approach is one way to respect the agency of the student as a knower.

-Unfortunately, much current science teaching tends to begin with theoretical knowledge and then show how observed phenomena are consistent with this knowledge: the theory is fundamental and the purpose of science education is to show how the theory can be used to better understand phenomena.
+Unfortunately, much of current science teaching tends to begin with theoretical knowledge and then show how observed phenomena are consistent with this knowledge: the theory is fundamental and a typical science education will show how the theory can be used to better understand phenomena.
 This is backwards.
-It promotes the habit of surrendering personal intellectual sovereignty to experts, as if reality is not accessible to human reason, and the role of the student is to rely on experts rather than strive for personal understanding.
+It promotes the habit of surrendering personal intellectual sovereignty to experts, as if reality is not accessible to human reason, and the role of the student is to rely on experts rather than to strive for personal understanding.
 This approach may help to form compliant technicians.
 But it will be difficult for students educated in this way to become scientists.
-They will lack the perspective necessary to understand the world and advance our thinking.
+They will lack the perspective necessary to understand the world and to advance our thinking.

 Young children

 Some might object that this vision of science education for young children is overly romantic, or perhaps that it lacks rigor.
 Shouldn’t children learn science from a textbook and class notes taken while sitting at their desks?
 In response it is fair to say that young children do need to read materials as part of their science education (although perhaps texts that differ somewhat from most current textbooks).
-They also need to spend some time taking class notes and interacting as a class with the teacher.
+They also need to spend time taking notes and interacting as a class with the teacher.
 But it is arguably more important that they have rich experiences of the real world.
-If they do not have an experiential knowledge of nature, materials, motion and tools then they will be severely disadvantaged when trying to later understand laws and theories based on observations and data gathered about real world objects and phenomena.
+If they do not have an experiential knowledge of nature, materials, motion and tools then they will be severely disadvantaged when later trying to understand laws and theories based on real world objects and phenomena.

 Modern science is all about understanding the order in the natural world.
 It proceeds from observations of natural phenomena to models with varying degrees of explanatory power.
 Broadly speaking, this way of thinking is very much a human way of thinking.
 It is not that different from the way people make judgments on a daily basis.
 It is possible to teach modern science in a way that is informed both by what science is and by how we learn.
 The good news is that these two objectives match harmoniously: to approach reality with a scientific mindset is to approach reality in a very human way.